deepsense-ai/seahorse/docs/operations/create_custom_transformer.md

 includeOperationsMenu: true
 ---

-Create Custom Transformer is an operation used to create a user-defined Transformer.
+`Create Custom Transformer` is an operation used to create a user-defined [Transformer](transformer.html) .

 Custom transformer can be created by building an internal workflow from [operations](../operations.html).
-The internal workflow must have at least two nodes:
+The internal workflow must have two following nodes:

-* input node ("source") which provides an input DataFrame
+* input node ("source") which provides an input `DataFrame`
-* output node ("sink") which receives the result of executing the transformation on the input DataFrame
+* output node ("sink") which receives the result of executing the transformation on the input `DataFrame`

-Create Custom Transformer operation enables the user to create the transformation by defining data flow between input and output nodes.
+`Create Custom Transformer` operation enables the user to create the transformation by defining data flow between input and output nodes.
 For the internal workflow to be valid, the same requirements as for a regular [workflow](../deeplang_overview.html#workflows) must be met, i.e.:

-* it may not contain a cycle
+* it must not contain a cycle
 * parameters of all operations must be correct
 * each input port must have exactly one incoming connection
 * classes of entities passed between ports must meet requirements of these ports' type qualifiers

 Additionally:

-* it should take input DataFrame from input node
+* it should take the input `DataFrame` from the input node
-* it should output transformed DataFrame to output node
+* it should output the transformed `DataFrame` to the output node

-The Transformer produced by the operation can be used as input to e.g. [Transform](transform.html) operation.
-When the Transform operation is executed, its input DataFrame is passed to the input node of the internal workflow of custom transformer.
-Once the internal workflow is finished, the result of the output node is returned as the output DataFrame of the Transform operation.
+The `Transformer` produced by the operation can be used as an input to e.g. [Transform](transform.html) operation.
+When the `Transform` operation is executed, its input `DataFrame` is passed to the input node of the internal workflow of the custom transformer.
+Once the internal workflow is finished, the result of the output node is returned as the output `DataFrame` of the `Transform` operation.

 **Since**: Seahorse 1.0.0

 ## Input

-Create Custom Transformer does not take any input.
+`Create Custom Transformer` does not take any input.

 ## Output